cskonopka/syncretism-network/holon/Mimesis.md

 ![](https://github.com/cskonopka/syncretism-network/blob/main/assets/holon-mimesis-chart.jpg?raw=true)

+#### Artist likeness > Captured memory > *genesis NFTs*
+Capture absorbed artistic likeness using a GLSL shader.
+The shader is the *genesis* memory used to seed new synthetic memories, *algoshards*.

+#### New GLSL Algorithm + Computer Likeness > Generative Engine > Export synthetic memories
+The new GLSL algorithm, or *genesis* memory, merges with the computer’s likeness using a series of Python programs that make up the *generative engine*.
+It is a seed value and an algorithmic framework for generating synthetic memories, *algoshards*.

+#### Render chain > algoshard
+The custom render chain generates new synthetic memories using the D programming language and FFmpeg, exporting MP4 files.
+The open-source project used to create the render chain is no longer available on GitHub, cementing this as version 1.
+Each new memory is an *algoshard* and its parent model is the *genesis* memory.

+### NFT Types

 Each genesis shader is a carefully crafted memory snapshot based on the human sensory system input that is used as source content.
 The human provides a content baseline, and the computer uses a variety of logic and sequential mechanisms to generate works in the artistic likeness.
 Computers act as a vehicle for content creation, but they also inject their own likeness based on how their operating system works at a kernel level.
 With the goal of ubiquity in mind, any new, upcycled or rescued computer can run the NFT content as long as it has a functioning GPU and can run OpenGL 3.0.
 Therefore, NFTs created in this collection can work with legacy and modern machines alike while being operating system agnostic.

-### NFT Types
 There is a total of 87 NFTs in Mimesis V1.
 There are two types of Mimesis NFTs:

 #### Genesis